Space (Baxter novel): Plot summary

 Alien activity is discovered in a Kirkwood gap; the aliens are identified as self-replicating machines (von Neumann probes).
 Their activity is potentially an immense threat, as Malenfant notes in an earlier speech: "A target system, we assume, is uninhabited.
 We can therefore program for massive and destructive exploitation of the system's resources, without restraint, by the probe.
 Such resources are useless for any other purpose, and are therefore economically free to us.
 And so we colonize, and build."

 The self-replicating spacecraft are named Gaijin (Japanese for "foreigner"), after their discovery by a Japanese observer on the Moon.
 Malenfant travels in a prototype fusion engine to the Kirkwood Gap and discovers an interstellar teleportation device.
 He travels around the galaxy to uncover information about the Fermi paradox (see below).
 At the same time, the story also follows the efforts of Humans on Earth and the eventual draining of the Earth's resources, making a move off-world necessary.
-At the same time small group of humans use anti-aging techniques and an alien form of interstellar teleportation to "parachute" in on the changing solar system over many centuries.
+At the same time a small group of humans use anti-aging techniques and an alien form of interstellar teleportation to "parachute" in on the changing solar system over many centuries.

-Eventually, it is revealed that in this version of the Fermi paradox, sentient life is endemic throughout the universe; Humanity simply hadn't noticed it earlier because the universe destroys any race before it becomes advanced enough to develop a Type IV civilisation.
+Eventually, it is revealed that in this version of the Fermi paradox, sentient life is endemic throughout the universe; Humanity simply had not noticed it earlier because the universe destroys any race before it becomes advanced enough to develop a Type IV civilisation.
 The story ends with Malenfant helping the Gaijin build a shield to prevent a pulsar from sterilising a large part of the galaxy.
 Although this project will not be completed before another predicted pulsar event wipes out all extant species, it is hoped to give the sentient aliens who develop from the aftermath of the coming extinction a better chance at long-term survival.